awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

   ```
   myOrigin
   ```
 + `master.m3u8` or `manifest.mpd` is the name of the manifest from the test stream plus its file extension\.
-Define this so that you get a fully identified manifest when you append this to the video content source that you configured in [Step 4: Create a Configuration](#getting-started-add-mapping)\.
+Define this so that you get a fully identified manifest when you append this to the video content source that you configured in [Step 4: Create a configuration](#getting-started-add-mapping)\.

 Using the values from the preceding examples, the full URLs are the following\.
 + Example: HLS